 But when it comes to your mental health and well-being, sometimes you need more than a conversation with friends or family.
 If you’re dealing with stress or other mental health concerns that are interfering with your quality of life, “brainstorming” or “sound boarding” with a therapist can help you work through problems that affect not only your mental health, but also your physical health.

-Read on to learn how talk therapy can help you see things from a different perspective to manage and cope with stress and other concerns.
+This is where talk therapy comes in.
+Read on to learn more about how talk therapy works and how it can help you see things from a different perspective to manage and cope with stress and other concerns.
+Plus, learn how SonderMind can connect you with a licensed therapist who’s right for you, so you can make the most of talk therapy.

-Talk therapy has proven to have many benefits.
+There are many benefits of talk therapy.
 First, putting feelings into words helps in regulating negative emotional experiences.
 This is called “affect labeling.”
 Affect labeling has both short- and long-term effects for people experiencing stressful situations.
 In the short-term, when a person talks about their feelings toward a situation, it can help them experience less stress and negative feelings toward that stressful situation.
 In the long-term, the person will have less stress from the same type of situation in the future.

 Another benefit is practicing the skill set of reframing.
 “Reframing” is a form of meaning-based coping.
 It is the adaptive process by which stressful events are re-construed as benign, valuable, or beneficial.